 I am interested in donating my eggs, where should I start?

 You should be between ages 21-35 and in excellent health.
 You should read as much as possible about the process and, if possible, ask women who participated in the process about their experience.
-You should then contact Bennett Fertility Institute (BFI) at 405-949-6060 and ask for information, or go to BFI’s Web site and fill in an initial application at Integris Fertility Institute.
-You may also e-mail me (Click to Email Me) and I will have our Nurse Coordinator contact you.
+You should then contact some of the national egg banks and ask for information about becoming a donor.

 We are interested in finding an egg donor, where should we start?

 Call me at 405-945-4701.

 Yes.
 In the State of Oklahoma, the recipient couple is considered the legitimate father and mother.
 The donor has no rights or responsibilities to the child so born, and the child can not claim the donor as parent.